klausbreyer/v01.io/content/posts/2024-bookshelf-indistractable/index.md

 draft: false
 ---

+Nir Eyal, the same author who wrote "Hooked" on creating addictive products, now explores how we can fortify ourselves against such hooks and take control of our lives - again.

-In Nir Eyal's book "Indistractable: How to Control Your Attention and Choose Your Life," he argues that technology isn't to blame for our distractions.
-Rather, it's our internal desire to escape discomfort that leads us astray.
+In his book "Indistractable: How to Control Your Attention and Choose Your Life," he argues that technology isn't to blame for our distractions.
+Rather, our internal desire to escape discomfort leads us astray.
 Here are some key takeaways:

 1. **Distraction as an Internal Struggle:** Distraction stems from our inability to manage discomfort, be it boredom, anxiety, or stress.
 2. **Planned Time to Waste is Not Wasted Time:** Allocating specific times to let your mind wander isn't necessarily unproductive—it's a form of recharging.